Skip to main content

 Running the Local Encoder in an AWS environment involves the following overall steps:

-1. You provide LiveRamp with your PGP public key or Keybase username.
+1. You provide LiveRamp with your PGP public key.

 3. You set up the infrastructure and configure the desired parameters.